-The Kearl Oil Sands Project, one of the most controversial oil projects in recent history, is scheduled to begin production in late 2012 in the Athabasca Oil Sands region at the Kearl Lake area in Canada.
+The Kearl Oil Sands Project, one of the most controversial oil projects in recent history, which started in late 2012 in the Athabasca Oil Sands region at the Kearl Lake area in Canada.

 When ExxonMobil first proposed the project in 1997, recovery was estimated at 1.2 to 1.4 billion barrels of oil; in 2010, the Energy Resources Conservation Board revised those estimates to 5.5 billion barrels.
 The lifespan of the project is estimated to be more than 40 years, and will potentially provide thousands of oil sands jobs to workers in Canada as well as some in the United States as well.

 The Kearl Oil Sands is an open-pit mining operation.
 It is planned for three stages, with increased oil production anticipated with each stage, from 110,000 up to 345,000 barrels of oil per day.
 Blended bitumen - heavy, black and thick oil - will be transported to the Edmonton area by Enbridge's pipeline system.
 Imperial Oil Resources owns about 70 percent of the project and ExxonMobil Canada owns the rest.

 After the Kearl Oil Sands Project received approval by the Canada Department of Fisheries and Oceans, many critics have voiced their opposition to the plan.
 At least one lawsuit has been initiated and residents in at least two states are wary of the plan to transport "oversized loads" of prefabricated modules of oil extraction across U.S. Route 12, a narrow, winding road which crosses the Clearwater and Lochsa Rivers over Lolo Pass through Missoula Montana to Alberta, Canada.

 Employers are trying to counter objections to the project with pledges of environmental sensitivity.